AMReX-Codes/amrex/Docs/JOSS/paper.md

 from level-by-level approaches (with or without subcycling in time) with multilevel synchronization to full-hierarchy approaches, and any combination thereof.

 Block-structured AMR provides the basis for the temporal and spatial discretization strategy for a large number of applications.
 Current AMReX-based application codes target accelerator design, astrophysics, combustion, cosmology, microfluidics, materials science and multiphase flow.

+AMReX is part of the 2018 xSDK software release.

 # Particles